|Oliver Stone: A conspiracy involving the CIA, the Pentagon, Cuban exiles, the Mafia and the military industrial complex killed JFK.

 [They] allow us to see what’s happening today in a way that is more profound than anything else I’ve I found.
 How does it [the MLK assassination] relate to John Kennedy’s assassination, or Robert Kennedy’s, and then eventually Malcolm X’s as well?
 And I found the same patterns in all four of them, but especially the same patterns in us, and I’m talking about myself personally.
 I’m talking about a collective reality, the way we see things in this country, and I began to realize there’s an extraordinary denial in us as a people when it comes to dealing with the question of systemic evil within our system, right here, in much more profound ways than anybody on the left, for example, is going to acknowledge any more than any of the rest of us is going to acknowledge.
 I mean when it comes to the Central Intelligence Agency being involved in assassinations abroad, many people will acknowledge that.
 When it comes to them doing exactly the same thing in this country, that’s another thing.
 We don’t want to deal with that.
 So I think it’s a key to seeing [George Orwell’s] 1984 in action in 2000.

 It has now been (in 2018) fifty-five years since the Kennedy assassination, and at the midway point of this period in 1991 came JFK, the famous film directed by Oliver Stone.
 The film recounts the events leading to the assassination, the murder of the president, and the aftermath.
-It explains the crime through the story of the former New Orleans district attorney Jim Garrison (Kevin Costner) who, three years afterwards, began to “wake up” and realize he could build a case around the suspects in New Orleans who were alleged to have associated with Lee Harvey Oswald (the sole perpetrator, according to the official government line) in the years before the assassination.
+It explains the crime through the non-fiction story of the former New Orleans district attorney Jim Garrison (Kevin Costner) who, three years after the crime, began to “wake up” and realize he could build a case around the suspects in New Orleans who were alleged to have associated with Lee Harvey Oswald (the sole perpetrator, according to the official government line) in the years before the assassination.
+The film is based upon Garrison’s book On the Trail of the Assassins.
 Garrison filed charges against New Orleans businessman Clay Shaw (Tommy Lee Jones) for his alleged participation in a conspiracy to assassinate the president.
-Garrison lost the case, but was regarded as a hero by many (but not all) Americans who applauded him for having shone a light on the absurd claims underlying the “lone gunman” theory.
+Garrison convinced the jury that there was a conspiracy, but did not convince them that Shaw was involved in it.
+He lost the case but was regarded as a hero by many (but not all) Americans who applauded him for having shone a light on the absurd claims underlying the “lone gunman” theory.

 The film was criticized for its many inaccuracies, but it is now possible to give it due credit, in spite of its flaws, for getting to the emotional truth of story and providing a compelling history lesson for the large segment of the population that doesn’t dive deep into history or attend lectures on modern history.